 Please welcome our tiny new friend–codename Chestnut–our toothless, elfen, smiley learning machine.
 This picture is from his first full day on the outside, when he still had an anti-theft device attached to his cord stump.
 It’s true, they make them for babies.
 Apparently, the idea is that if you try to abscond from a hospital with a kiddo, it beeps like a shoplifted dress from Ross.
 But if you try to remove it or tamper with it, it’s a felony because messing with the cord stump can potentially endanger the kid’s health.

-So what’s it like on the other side … Read the restRead More
+So what’s it like on the other side of the … Read the restRead More

 Stop me if you’ve heard this one before: Pregnancy brings on remarkable physical changes.
 I’ve experienced a good number of them.
 I had the classic early pregnancy nausea, some select cravings, and my torso widened before my belly, indicating a higher blood volume, lung capacity, and overall expanded infrastructure that’s required to support another person.